Luxury, seclusion, nature at its finest – all on Oahu’s fabled North Shore

 That one request changed everything.
 In a sense, it simplified things since the only site I required everyone to visit on Oahu was Pearl Harbor.
 I had already figured out it was near the airport and could easily be done on our last day before flying to the Big Island.
 This meant we could essentially stay anywhere on Oahu since we didn’t have to be near certain areas… BUT being a busy body I needed to find an area – or resort – that could entertain me and the kids for four days yet give him the seclusion and lounge chair to not move from.
 Enter Turtle Bay Resort on the North Shore.

 Pool.
 Golf.
 Beach.
 Hiking trails.
 Horseback riding.
 Biking.
 Snorkeling.
 Surfing.
 ALL IN ONE PLACE!
 To top it off, there are also seven, yes SEVEN onsite restaurants many of which are award-wining.
+And, it’s one of the top places to see turtles, albeit we didn’t see any!
+Next time, I’ll shoot for a turtle tour.
 During our stay on Oahu I can honestly say I followed through with The Husband’s request.
 We didn’t venture far from Turtle Bay Resort.
 There was simply no need…the following review explains why.

 Turtle Bay Resort is located in the famed North Shore of Oahu in Hawaii.
 The resort sits on 800 acres of undeveloped, protected land located at the northern tip of North Shore, about a 15-minute drive from the Historic Haleiwa.
 For surfing lovers, the resort is located near legendary surf breaks Pipeline, Sunset Beach and the big wave mecca that is Waimea Bay.
 The property is situated between the shore lines of Turtle Bay and Kuilima Cove, where you’ll find a mixture of sandy beaches and jagged volcanic rocks that stretch for miles.
 Guests can enjoy multiple public beaches, many of which are secluded given their lack of easy access.
 (All beaches on the Hawaiian islands are open to the public.)